Analysis | Why Tensions Between the U.S. and Iran Fuel Fears of War

 Their discord is rooted in U.S. backing for the 1953 coup ousting Iran’s nationalist prime minister and re-installing the monarch, Shah Mohammad Reza Pahlavi, who was sympathetic to the West.
 When Islamic revolutionaries took over Iran in 1979, forcing the shah to flee to the U.S., militants seized the U.S. embassy in Tehran and held 52 Americans hostage for more than a year, demanding the shah’s return.
 The U.S. severed relations and began to impose sanctions, which grew over the years.
 The U.S. has listed Iran as a state sponsor of terrorism since 1984.
 In April, it named the Revolutionary Guard Corps, Iran’s premier military force, a terrorist organization, the first time it has applied that designation to a state institution.

-He objects that its constraints are due to expire over time and says he wants to ensure Iran is prevented from having a nuclear weapon “forever.”
+He objected to the fact that its constraints are due to expire over time.
+He says he wants to ensure Iran is prevented from having a nuclear weapon “forever.”
 He also complains that the accord does not address what he sees as Iran’s malign behavior in the Middle East, its support for terrorism or its ballistic missile program.

 5. What’s been the impact on Iran?

-Iran is producing oil at the slowest clip since 1986, making the sanctions one of the biggest challenges confronting its economy since the 1979 revolution overthrowing the monarchy and installing clerical rule.
+Iran is producing oil at the slowest clip since 1986, making the sanctions one of the biggest challenges confronting its economy since the 1979 Islamic revolution.
 The sanctions have fueled inflation and undermined domestic support for President Hassan Rouhani’s government, which negotiated the nuclear deal.
 A surge in gasoline prices sparked protests in late 2019 that authorities put down with force that may have resulted in more than 1,000 deaths, according to U.S. officials.
-Iranians feel duped.
 The nuclear deal was supposed to yield economic advantages for Iran, but renewed U.S. sanctions have shattered that expectation.

 6. What has Iran done in response?

-It’s confirmed that it surpassed agreed caps on its stockpiles of enriched uranium and exceeded the allowable level of purity.
-U.S. and Saudi officials have asserted that Iran was behind Sept.
-14 attacks on two Saudi crude oil production plants that created the single biggest disruption in supply on record.
-Iran denies it.
-(The attacks were claimed by Yemen’s Iran-backed Houthi rebels, who are battling the government of President Abdurabuh Mansur Hadi, which is backed by the Saudis.)
-The U.S. blames Iran for a spate of vessel attacks in the Persian Gulf, which Iran also denies.
-Iran seized a British oil tanker in July and held it for two months after a ship loaded with Iranian crude was impounded for a time off Gibraltar on suspicion it was carrying oil to Syria in violation of European Union sanctions.
+It confirmed that it surpassed agreed caps on its stockpiles of enriched uranium and exceeded the allowable level of purity.
+After the killing of Qassem, it said it was no longer bound by any of the atomic limits imposed by the deal.
+In addition to the Sept.
+14 attacks on two Saudi crude oil production plants that created the single biggest disruption in supply on record, the U.S. blames Iran for a spate of vessel attacks in the Persian Gulf.
+Iran denies involvement in both incidents.

 --With assistance from Nick Wadhams.